Need Help Now? A Guide to Scarleteen's Direct Services

-We currently have four different, free direct services where you can get one-on-one help and support if and when you can't find what you need on the website, you need extra information about something the site isn't giving you or don't understand something you've read, or when you want support, help, advice or discussion from our staff, volunteers or peer community members.
+We have four free, direct support services so you can get one-on-one help if you can't find what you need on the website, if you you need or want more information, if you need help understanding something you've read here, or when you want support, help, advice or discussion from our staff, volunteers or peer community.

-- Our message boards (you will need to register if you are not already registered specifically for the boards, the link to register is here)
+- Our message boards (you'll need to register if you're not already registered for the boards; you can do that here)

-- Our SMS (text) service: text us at #66746, using keyword: ASKST.
-The SMS service is free, but any texts you send will cost whatever any text costs you on your data plan.
+- Our SMS (text) service: you can text us at (206) 866-2279.
+The SMS service is free, but message and data rates apply, just like with any texts you send or receive to or from anyone.
 Per mobile restrictions, the SMS service is only available for users in the United States.

 Not sure which is right for you?

 The message boards can fit nearly every bill.
 You can ask simple questions and have them answered quickly, or can have ongoing discussions over time -- be that hours, days, weeks or even months -- either with staff and volunteers, peer users, or both.
 Longer or more complex topics are best for the message boards rather than for our chat or text services.
 Message board posts are public, so if you're not comfortable having your questions or conversations be seen and kept public, even when your name and no identifying information is in them, you should not post on the boards.

 Our boards are strongly moderated by staff and volunteers, but our community is truly so excellent that more times than not, there's little for us to moderate because our users are so great to one another, all by themselves.
 The boards are an anonymous service so long as you follow our guidelines about privacy, like picking a username you do not use anywhere else and does not personally identify you in any way, and do not post any personally identifying information.